 The peerless hexagonal belvedere that crowned Giles Strangways ‘remarkable’¹ Tudor house of c.1530 still overlooks ‘surely the most beautiful deer park in England’² despite the rest of the original building being ‘tantalizingly obscured’¹ by a fashionable 1690s Baroque remodelling.
 (The house would be gratuitously enlarged again in the C19 by Salvin and Devey.)The aforesaid 10th earl might compare notes with George Monckton-Arundell, 12th Viscount Galway, who lives on this road in suburban Canada and not, as his first nine predecessors had, at the ancestral seat…

 …Grade-1 Serlby Hall set in 3000 acres of north Nottinghamshire, created by architect James Paine for the 1st Viscount in 1751.
-In fact, both house and land would be sold off between 1981-91 as rather surplus to requirements for, over the course of the previous 20 years, the slings and arrows of fortune conspired such that the Ilchester and Galway estates had devolved to just one woman…
+In fact, both house and land would be sold off between 1981-91 as rather surplus to requirements since, over the course of the previous twenty years, the slings and arrows of fortune had conspired such that both the Ilchester and Galway estates had devolved to just one woman…

 …the present Mrs Charlotte Townshend, who happens to turn 57 this very day.

 The premature death at just 41 of the 9th Viscount Galway in 1971 would see the decoupling of title and estate, Charlotte, his only child, ultimately inheriting the latter (the title going to a series of cousins).
 Galway was married to Teresa Fox-Strangways who had similarly benefitted as the only surviving child of the 7th Earl of Ilchester (having tragically lost her two brothers before she was 27) following his death in 1964.
 She would die in 1989 with daughter Charlotte duly becoming principal beneficiary of the Ilchester estate.